 For the sake of brevity, the phrase "model with the special rule" is sometimes replaced with the rule's name.
-For example, a model with the 'Jack Marshal advantage is a 'jack marshal, and a model with the Spellcaster rule is a spellcaster.
-Similarly, the phrases "attack with the weapon" and "attack granted by the special rule" can be replaced by the expression " attack."
-For instance, Caine's feat, Maelstrom, allows him to make several attacks with his Spellstorm Pistols.
-These attacks are referred to as "Spellstorm Pistol attacks" in the Maelstrom text.
-In the same way, the attacks a trampling warjack makes against models it moved over are called "trample attacks."
+For example, a model with the Pathfinder (and a model with the Spellcaster rule is a spellcaster.
+Similarly, the phrases "attack with the \\\\\\ weapon" and "attack granted by the \\\\\\ special rule" can be replaced by the expression "\\\\ attack."
+For instance, the attacks a trampling warbeast makes against models it moved over are called "trample attacks."

-All models you control are friendly models.
+All models in your army are friendly models.
 Models controlled by your opponent are enemy models.